I think I have Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD) what do I do next?

 Currently, NOT on Medication

 To qualify for medication evaluation for the treatment of ADD/ADHD, formal psychological and educational testing must be completed.
-This formal testing is NOT a service provided on the UNI campus.
-For further information about outside referral for this testing, please call the UNI Student Health Clinic at 319-273-2009.
+Formal testing is available on campus through the Psychological Assesment Clinic on campus.
+For further information for off campus testing, please call the UNI Student Health Clinic at 319-273-2009.
 This testing is expensive, so make sure to check for possible insurance coverage before proceeding with the testing.
 After testing has been completed, the results must be released to the UNI Student Health Clinic for review prior to further action.

 If previous testing has been done, it must meet certain standards and be current, having been completed within the past 3 years.

 No treatment will be provided unless all appropriate testing has been done and the requirements for treatment are met.

 For patients currently on ADD/ADHD medications, certain criteria must be met before a UNI Student Health Clinic medical provider will prescribe these medications.
 There is no guarantee that the same treatment will be continued.
 Patients have the option of continuing to receive their medication from their previous medical provider, either in person when visiting home or thru the mail system.
 If a patient wishes to have care transferred to the UNI Student Health Clinic, the following steps must be taken: